French national police chief says officers under investigation ‘have no place in prison’

 Pressed for a response, Macron said that “we must respect laws democratically voted and obviously they themselves (police) fall under the law.”

-He noted that 28 investigations into police behavior were opened since the riots, which erupted after the June 27 killing during a traffic control of Nahel M., a young man with North African roots.
+He noted that 28 investigations into police behavior were opened since the riots, which erupted after a police officer shot and killed a young man with North African roots, Nahel M., on June 27 during a traffic control.

 Above all, the president praised police in the face of “an unprecedented surge of violence” during the riots, in which 900 law enforcement officers were injured, and said that he understands “the emotions of our officers … and it must be heard while respecting the state of law for all.”